-Jemma manages the Joint Weather and Climate Research Programme (JWCRP) which aims to further the interests of the Met Office and NERC in growing the UK's leading role in weather and climate research.
+Jemma manages the Joint Weather and Climate Research Programme - a partnership between the Met Office and NERC

 Jemma manages the Joint Weather and Climate Research Programme (JWCRP) which aims to further the interests of the Met Office and NERC in growing the UK's leading role in weather and climate research.
 This programme facilitates strategic alignment between the Met Office and NERC.
 The JWCRP directs several joint projects including the development of the next UK Earth System Model (UKESM) and the research, design and development of a new dynamical core for operational weather and climate simulations (GungHo).
 Jemma is also involved in the management of the joint facilities including the collaboration High Performance Computer (MONSooN) and the Atmospheric Research Aircraft (FAAM).

 Jemma's science research focuses on the impact of climate change and climate variability on agriculture.
 She leads the development and implementation of a crop model within the Met Office land surface model (JULES).

 Before joining the Met Office, Jemma worked as an ecosystem ecologist in high latitude environments.
 Her work aimed to gain process level understanding of ecosystem response to drivers such as climate change particularly vegetation dynamics, plant physiology and carbon cycling.
 Jemma was lucky to work in some fairly remote but beautiful parts of Svalbard, Sweden and Finland.